FriedGil/FriedGil/README.md

 # Gil Friedman
 > "Attention span is all you need"

-I'm a College Freshman with an interest in Comp Biology and Theory.
+I'm a College Freshman with an interest in Computational Biology and Theory.